fatima3558/walk-to-mcd/README.md

 docker-compose run --rm app make prepped_db
 ```

-To run the whole ETL pipeline and the queries needed to calculate how much of Chicago is within 2 miles of a Starbucks, run
+To then run the query needed to calculate how much of Chicago is within 2 miles of a Starbucks, run
 ```
 docker-compose run --rm app make calculation
 ```